Cigarette Smoking (cont.)

 Treating tobacco involves helping the individual successfully stop smoking.
 This often requires integrated steps.

 Smokers must partner with their doctors, families, spouses, friends, even employers, to make quitting successful.

 Quitting is not easy.
-Every year, 34% of all smokers try to quit, but only about 2.5% succeed.
-Nonetheless, 1 million Americans quit smoking each year.
+Many smokers try to quit, but only a few succeed.

 - Group or behavioral counseling.
 The most successful quitting programs use combinations of drug treatment and counseling and have success rates of 5% after 1 year.

 - The prescription antidepressant bupropion (Zyban, Wellbutrin) has also been shown to help some people quit smoking.